cassiejeppsen/backups/README.md

 All spans that you add should be left totally free of widths; they should always remain fluid and their widths should be governed by the bootstrap grid system.

 Heights should never be be applied to elements.
-Heights should only be applied to things which had dimensions before they entered the site (i.e. images and sprites).
+Heights should only be applied to things that had dimensions before they entered the site (i.e. images and sprites).
 Never ever set heights on ps, uls, divs, anything.
 Try accomplishing the desired effect instead by using line-heights.
 Generally this works just as well and is much more flexible.

 ##Media Queries

-Responsive Bootstrap convieniently comes with built in media queries, so these are what we are going to be using.
+Responsive Bootstrap conveniently comes with built in media queries, so these are what we are going to be using.
 Here is what is included:
           <table class="table table-bordered table-striped">
             <thead>
               <tr>